Boundary pairs associated with quadratic forms: Examples

+\begin{remark} Note that in the context of non-smooth domains, questions of regularity for the operator are rather delicate.
+For more details on Sobolev spaces and elliptic boundary value problems on Lipschitz domains we refer e.g.\ to~\cite{jerison-kenig:95,mitrea-taylor:99, mmt:01, mitrea-taylor:03, mitrea-taylor:05, gesztesy-mitrea:09,gesztesy-mitrea:11,behrndt-micheler:14} and references therein.
+Our approach only needs the first order spaces, as we only have to check that the solution operator extends to an operator on the corresponding $\Lsqrspace$-spaces, and we believe that this is generally simpler to check.
+In this context, the solution operator (at $z=0$) is also called \emph{Poisson operator}. \end{remark}

-\begin{remark} The notion ``elliptically regular'' for a boundary pair has another motivation from this manifold example: The boundary triple $(\Gamma,\Gamma',\HSaux)$ associated with the boundary pair $(\Gamma,\HSaux)$ (see \Sec{bd2.bd3}) is called \emph{elliptically regular} if $\dom \HDir \subset \WS$ and $\dom \HNeu \subset \WS$; and a boundary triple is elliptic iff the corresponding boundary pair is.
-Here, $\WS$ is a space on which $\Gamma'$ is defined and bounded ($\map {\Gamma'}{\WS} \HSaux$) and on which Green's formula holds (see~\eqref{eq:green.qf}).
+\begin{remark} The notion ``elliptically regular'' for a boundary pair has its motivation from this manifold example: The boundary triple $(\Gamma,\Gamma',\HSaux)$ associated with the boundary pair $(\Gamma,\HSaux)$ (see \Sec{rel.bd3}) is called \emph{elliptically regular} if $\dom \HDir \subset \WS$ and $\dom \HNeu \subset \WS$ (in \cite[Def.~3.4.21]{post:12} we actually used additional assumptions about the range of the boundary maps $\Gamma$ and $\Gamma'$); and a (maximal) boundary triple is elliptically regular iff the corresponding boundary pair is.
+Here, $\WS$ is a space on which $\Gamma'$ is defined and bounded ($\map {\Gamma'}{\WS} \HSaux$) and on which Green's identity~\eqref{eq:green} holds.
 If we assume (for simplicity) that $\bd X$ is smooth then we can choose $\WS = \Sob[2] X$.
 The condition $\dom \HDir \subset \WS$ is then equivalent to an ``elliptic regularity estimate''